 » The Gators registered three interceptions in the second quarter, marking the first time the team has picked off three passes in a single quarter since Nov.
 25, 2006.

 Noticeably absent from Saturday’s game was junior running back Trey Burton, who Muschamp said at halftime had suffered back spasms on Friday and was held out of action.
-He expanded on those comments after the game.
+Muschamp expanded on those co

 “Trey Burton came in Friday morning with back spasms.
 We worked on him all day Friday, Friday night, into this morning.
 We did everything we could do but every time he planted on his right foot he had pain shooting up his right hip.
 That’s all it was,” he said.

-Muschamp added that Burton did have some back spasm issues in 2011 but that the problem Friday came out of nowhere and the staff had not had any indications of him being unable to play prior.
+Muschamp added that Burton did have some back spasm issues in 2011 but that the problem came out of nowhere on Friday and the staff had not seen any prior indications of him being unable to play.

 Redshirt sophomore tackle Chaz Green (ankle) and junior defensive end Dominique Easley (knee inflammation) were both held out again though Muschamp specifically said he expects Easley to return against LSU on Oct.
 6.